 With an increase in worldwide smart-phone ownership, China and India will have nearly 2 billion smartphone customers by 2018, according to a new study by US-based media agency Zenith.
 The US will be third, with 229 million users.

 The media agency said that China will have nearly 1.3 billion smartphone customers while its neighbour India will have 530 million users by next year.
 According to Zenith, 66 per cent of individuals in 52 countries will own a smartphone in 2018 – up from 63 per cent in 2017.
 The number of smartphone owners will increase by 7% year on year in 2018, compared to 10% growth in 2017, 14% in 2016 and 21% in 2015.
 This growth in numbers of accessibility can be compared by the high number of adepts to Bitcoin and cryptocurrencies.
-A lot of new users have have entered the market thanks to Bitcoin trading and trading robots such as the Bitcoin Era.
-According to InsideBitcoins, Bitcoin Era and other trading robots have been able to help a lot of early investors achieve their financial independence.
+A lot of new users have have entered the market thanks to Bitcoin trading and trading robots such as the Bitcoin System App which has been able to help a lot of young investors achieve their financial independence.

 “Because the internet is now mobile, brands have the opportunity to use it to communicate to consumers ... ... and guide them through the consumer journey more effectively".